 With a landscape varying from lush jungles to coastal beaches and island chains, the ecological diversity of Cambodia provides ample opportunity to assist in conservation efforts.
 Keep in mind that the rainy season is June through August, so outdoor work is much less likely then.

-- Projects Abroad’s conservation project on a tropical island in the Gulf of Thailand/Cambodia provides scuba diving lessons so volunteers can research endangered sea horses, clean up beaches, and support community development work in local villages, all in as little as 2 weeks.
+- Fuze Ecoteer offers a marine research and conservation project includes scuba diving lessons so volunteers can research endangered sea horses, clean up beaches, and support community development work in local villages, all in as little as one weeks.

 Volunteers can help combat Cambodia’s high dropout and illiteracy rates by teaching English and vocational skills, and can support street children, dropouts, and orphans through numerous children’s centers.
 Volunteering with children is no easy task - be sure to come to Cambodia with energy to spare, mental prep, and a true heart for youth.
 Witnessing the hardship these little ones endure can be challenging on a multitude of levels, and those volunteers not thoroughly prepared may be especially affected.